michaelWuensch/TorOnionProxyLibrary-Android/docs/topl-service/io.matthewnelson.topl_service/-tor-service-controller/-builder/set-build-config-debug.md

 For your **Release** builds no Logcat messaging will be provided, but you will still get the same messages sent to your [EventBroadcaster](../../../topl-core-base/io.matthewnelson.topl_core_base/-event-broadcaster/index.md) if you set it via [Builder.setEventBroadcaster](set-event-broadcaster.md).

-TODO: Provide a link to gh-pages that discusses logging and how it work, it's pretty complex with everything that is going on.

 ### Parameters